-Learning Outcome: Micro 3: Discuss different types of market systems and the gains that can be
+Learning Outcome: Micro 3: Discuss different types of market systems and the gains that can be made from trade

-94) In a simple circular flow diagram, who supplies factors of production in markets and who buys these factors of production?
+96) In a simple circular flow diagram, who supplies factors of production in markets and who buys these factors of production?
 Who supplies goods and services in markets and who buys these goods and services?